LTD-Beget/besync/README.md

 ### Manually
 - Install Go 1.6 and configure env variables
 - Install libsqlite3-dev.
 For example, in ubuntu execute command `apt-get install libsqlite3-dev`
-- Build the executable: `go get -v && go build -v --tags "libsqlite3 linux"`
+- Build the executable: `go get -v && go build -v --tags "libsqlite3 linux"`.
+If you want build an executable statically, add `-ldflags "-extldflags '-static'` to build command.

 ## Working modes
 BeSync can works in two modes: as regular cli command and as daemon